XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 ```

-Replace the string `{nftokenid}` with the requested token’s `NFTokenID` as a 64-byte hex string when you attempt to query information.
+Replace the string `{nftokenid}` with the requested `NFTokenID` as a 64-byte hex string when you attempt to query information.

 Your implementation should check for the presence of `TXT` records and use those query strings if present.
 If no string is present, implementations should attempt to use a default URL.
 Assuming the domain is _example.com_, the default URL would be: